pusher/pusher-http-php/README.md

 4. Subscribe to these channels in your client, and you're done!
 You can verify it is working by checking out the debug console on the [https://dashboard.pusher.com/](dashboard) and seeing the scrambled ciphertext.

-This also will work if you are using client events and webhooks.
-If you pass your received webhook requests into the [#webhooks](webhook) function, they'll automatically be decrypted.

 ** Important note: This will __not__ encrypt messages on channels that are not prefixed by `private-encrypted-`. **

 ### Presence example